 The Board of Directors, which - according to the Articles of Association - consists of between 5 and 13 members, currently has 11 members.
-Three members of the Board of Directors are executive members.
-However, none of them also serves on the Group Executive Committee.
-Silvio Napoli and Karl Hofstetter are members of the Supervisory and Strategy Committee.
+Three members of the Board of Directors are executive Board members.
+Silvio Napoli and Erich Ammann constitute the Supervisory and Strategy Committee.
 Tobias B. Staehelin holds an operational function at a Group company.
-The eight remaining members are non-executive members of the Board of Directors.
+None of them serves concurrently on the Group Executive Committee.
+The eight remaining members are nonexecutive members of the Board of Directors.